cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 * {% url "`teamcity`" https://github.com/cypress-io/mocha-teamcity-reporter %}
 * {% url "`junit`" https://github.com/michaelleeallen/mocha-junit-reporter %}

-Finally we support creating your own custom reporters or using any kind of 3rd party reporter.
+Finally, we support creating your own custom reporters or using any kind of 3rd party reporter.

 {% note success %}
 Did you know that you can use {% urlHash 'multiple reporters' Multiple-Reporters %} with Mocha?